-Should all other players (if there are any) with units remaining on the board agree that you have won, then you have won by conquest and all other players have lost.
+Should all other players (if there are any) with units remaining on the board agree that you have won, then you have won by conquest.

-Should you have claimed all seven regions of Earth at the start of three consecutive turns, then you have won by blockade and all other players have lost.
+Should you have claimed all seven regions of Earth at the start of three consecutive turns, then you have won by blockade.

-Should your counter on the Eschaton track reach the Singularity node, then you have won by bringing about the Singularity and all other players have lost.
+Should your counter on the Eschaton track reach the Singularity node, then you have won by bringing about the Singularity.